Last Updated on

 With its history of eating fresh fish and seafood on boats, the Portie tends to thrive on a diet with fish as its primary protein source.
 Many Portuguese Water Dog breeders add tuna, sardines, and mackerel to the dogs’ diet to ensure that they get sufficient protein and to maintain coat health.

 9. Are there any health concerns with the PWD?

-Portuguese Water Dogs have a lifespan of 11 to 13 years, but this may be affected by various genetic diseases.
+As mentioned in the fist paragraph the Portuguese Water Dogs have a lifespan of 12 to 15 years, but this may be affected by various genetic diseases.
 Your Portie may be prone to hip dysplasia, cataracts, and progressive retinal atrophy.